-8) Activate PatriotWeb account and register for classes.
+8) Activate your PatriotWeb account and register for classes.

 Online program tuition rates are listed on the individual program profiles.
-There is a $35 fee charged per credit for online courses.
-There may also be fees associated with your student and/or degree classification.
-For a complete list of tuition rates and fees, see the Student Accounts Office website.
+There is a $35 distance education fee per credit for courses that are 51 percent or more online.
+Additional fees may apply.
+See the Student Accounts Office website for a list of rates and fees.

-Please pay attention to add/drop and tuition liability deadlines posted by the Students Accounts Office.
+Please pay attention to add/drop and tuition liability deadlines.
 You will be liable for tuition if you do not drop your course by the date posted.